jordan-checkoff/Artificial-Life/README.md

 2. To add the sensor neurons, iterate over self.nodes.
 If the node is assigned to be a sensor neuron, call Send_Sensor_Neuron for the link reprsented by that node.
 3. To add the motor neurons, iterate over self.nodes.
 For all nodes, call Send_Motor_Neuron for the joint comprised of that node and its parent.
 4. To add the synapses, call Send_Synapse for each pair of sensor and motor neurons

+## Random Evolution of Creatures
+Each creature can be mutated in one of three ways:
+1. Updating the weight of a single synapse between a motor neuron and a sensor neuron
+2. Adding a random link
+3. Removing a random link

+In order to select which of these mutation would occur, a random integer was chosen between 0 and 5.
+If 0 was selected, a random link was deleted.
+If 1 was selected, a random link was added.
+For any other numbers, a random synapse weight was updated.
+This produced a 16.7% chance of a node being added, a 16.7% chance of a node being deleted, and a 66.7% chance of a random weight being updated.
+This process is outlined in the following diagram:

 ## Sources
 This project was developed with the help of the Ludobots course on reddit: https://www.reddit.com/r/ludobots/